 Since the beginning of 2018, there has been increasing public threats and, in some cases, legislative or executive action, from U.S. and foreign leaders regarding instituting tariffs against foreign imports of certain materials.
 During the last half of calendar year 2018, the federal government imposed a series of tariffs ranging from 10% to 25% on a variety of imports from China.
 These tariffs affect certain components, including the linear accelerator for our CyberKnife Systems, which we manufacture in China and import into the U.S., as well as other components that we import into the U.S. from our suppliers.
 China has responded to these tariffs with retaliatory tariffs ranging from 5% to 25% on a wide range of products from the U.S., which include certain of our products.
-Higher duties on existing tariffs and further rounds of tariffs have been announced or threatened by the U.S. and Chinese leaders.
-Additionally, the U.S. has threatened to impose tariffs on goods imported from other countries, which could also impact our or our customers' operations.
+Higher duties on existing tariffs and further rounds of tariffs have been announced or threatened by the U.S. and Chinas signed an initial trade deal in January 2020 and China announced a one year tariff exemption for medical linear accelerators in September 2019, there is no assurance that the trade deal will be signed or that the exemption on medical linear accelerators will continue beyond one year or that we will continue to qualify for such exemption.
+Additionally, the U.S. has threatened to impose tariffs on goods imported from other countries, which could also impact our or our customores' operations.
 If these tariffs continue, if additional tariffs are placed on certain of our components or products, or if any related counter-measures are taken by China, the U.S. or other countries, our business, financial condition and results of operations may be materially harmed.
 The imposition of tariffs could also increase our costs and require us to raise prices on our products, which may negatively impact the demand for our products in the affected market.
 If we are not successful in offsetting the impact of any such tariffs, our revenue, gross margins and operating results may be adversely affected.